Skip to main content

 The PSPO prohibited these activities in the identified areas, outlined the offences that could be committed if these prohibitions were breached, and provided for offences to be dealt with by fixed penalty notices (FPN).
 Full details of the Order can be found above.

-PSPO consultation
+PSPO Extension

 Barbecues and bonfires in parks and greenspaces